snehaapratap/Lung-Xray-Classification/README.md

-# 🌟 Lung X-Ray Classification with MLOps 🚀
+# 🌟 Lung X-Ray Classification  🚀

 Welcome to the **Lung X-Ray Classification** project!
 This repository implements a machine learning pipeline to classify chest X-ray images into two categories: **NORMAL** and **PNEUMONIA**.
 The project is built with a focus on **MLOps** principles, ensuring scalability, reliability, and automation.